scopecoin/xscp.icu/_posts/2019-02-02-markup-example.md

 ---
 layout: post
 title:  "Markdown Example"
-author: john
-categories: [ Jekyll, tutorial ]
+categories: [ Help ]
-image: assets/images/6.jpg
+image: assets/images/help.jpg
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
 Something.